 Application Fees

-In Michigan, there is no law to limit the amount of money a landlord can request as the rental application fee.
-Thus, you are free to ask the prospective tenant to pay any reasonable amount as a non-refundable fee to cover the expenses you will incur to process the rental application and run background checks.
+In Michigan, no law limits the amount of money a landlord can request as the rental application fee.
+Thus, you are free to ask the prospective tenant to pay any reasonable amount as a non-refundable fee to cover the expenses you will incur to process the application and run background checks.

 Security Deposits